Tutor Handbook

 Don’t:

-• Arrive late or unprepared to your session.
+• Arrive late or unprepared to Tiger Tutors sessions.

 • Do a student’s homework for them.
 (Make sure students are actively participating in the process when you help them with homework problems; let them finish as much of the problem on their own as possible.)